I have always wondered why somebody doesn’t do something about climate change. Then I realised that I am somebody.

 One cannot stress enough on the importance of making concerted efforts towards saving the environment.
 CNG cars, which are more economical than petrol cars, are a step in the right direction as they help you reduce your carbon footprint significantly.

 However, before you get a CNG kit fitted in your car, it’s important to be well-versed with all the information you need.
-Keep reading to know everything about CNG kits.
+Keep reading to know everything about CNG kits and car insurance.

 Your existing coverage won't be enough as CNG kits are associated with higher maintenance and damage costs.